ptomulik/testmd/md/README.md

 type Response = { data: { tag_name: string }[] };

-// Retrieve (no more than) 2 releases and print their names. octokit
+// Retrieve (no more than) 2 releases and print their tag names. octokit
   .paginate(
     "GET /repos/{owner}/{repo}/releases",